 8. Work out weather and sun exposure

-If you have a favourite spot to sit in the garden you could consider an Umbris System to control the shade through the day which does also create a separate room for use outside in all weathers, glass sides, hearing and lighting does create a beautiful dining area for all year round.
+If you have a favourite spot to sit in the garden you could consider an IQ Louvre Roof System to control the shade throughout the day which does also create a separate room for use outside in all weathers.
+Glass sides, heating and lighting can create a beautiful dining area for all year round.

 9. Use mature plants to create an established look